paragonie/libgossamer/docs/specification/Protocol.md

 | `spot-check` | The attestor provided a spot check for this update.                  |
 | `reviewed`   | The attestor performed a code review for this update.                |
 | `sec-audit`  | This update passed a security audit performed by the attestor.       |

+## Invalid Messages in the Ledger

+Any records in the ledger that do not contain a valid JSON message must be skipped.

+Any records in the ledger that contain a valid JSON message, but do not contain a `verb` field conforming to one of the actions defined in this specification, must be skipped.

+The above two rules allow a single ledger instance to be used for multiple purposes without interfering with the normal operation of the Gossamer protocol.

+### Validation

+Any records that contain a JSON message and a `verb` field conforming to an action, but are somehow invalid (as defined by the rules of each particular `verb`; e.g. missing a mandatory field) but **NOT** malicious (e.g. not violating a rule about who can author an `AppendKey`), **MAY** be skipped, but the discrepancy **SHOULD** also be logged.

+Alternatively, this can be a protocol error until the operator manually skips the invalid message by fast-forwarding to the next ledger record.

+### Security

+Any records that obey the JSON message rules but violate the security requirements of an action (e.g. trying to append an update for a different provider, except if issued by the Super Provider) must constitute a protocol error.

+### Protocol Error Handling

+The protocol will be stopped until a manual action is performed.

+To recover, an operator **MUST** discard the malicious message in order and fast-forward to the next ledger record.
+The operator **SHOULD** investigate the cause of the breakage to ensure they are not the subject of a targeted attack.

+In the event of a network attack that led to invalid records being replicated, operators **MAY** empty their keystore and replay the entire protocol from the first record once they are sure the network is consistent and trustworthy.

+Tooling **SHOULD** be provided to allow an operator to specify the new savepoint (summary hash, Merkle root, etc.) for the cryptographic ledger powering the Gossamer protocol.